Crosscountry-Norway win women's relay, Sweden fight back to take silver

-TESERO, Italy, Feb 14 : Norway won the women's 4x7.5km cross-country skiing relay at the Olympics on Saturday, while favourites Sweden recovered to take silver after suffering a series of early crashes.
+TESERO, Italy, Feb 14 : Norway won the women's 4x7.5km cross-country skiing relay at the Olympics on Saturday, while favourites Sweden recovered to take silver after suffering a set of early falls.

 The Swedes started as clear favourites, having swept all the gold medals in the women's cross-country events so far.

-They had a commanding lead at the start of the race, led by Linn Svahn, but Andersson fell multiple times in the second leg of the competition, at one point doing a front flip and losing a ski to cost them over a minute and 20 seconds.
+They had a commanding lead at the start of the race, led by Linn Svahn, but Andersson endured a pair of major falls in the second leg of the competition, at one point doing a front flip and losing a ski to cost them over a minute and 20 seconds.

 Frida Karlsson, Sweden's strongest skier and twice gold-medal winner at these Games, made up significant time on the third lap, moving them into fourth position from eighth.